Decline and Fall... of a Birdwatcher

+It was the final film role for Wolfit.

 Plot summary

 Paul Pennyfeather is an Oxford divinity student who finds himself sent down after a group of drunken undergraduates remove his trousers and he is accused of exposing himself.

 Forced to look for work, he seeks the services of an employment agency who secure for him a position at a sleazy Welsh boys' boarding school, presided over by the colourful Dr. Fagan.

 The school's staff are an assortment of eccentric characters: Mr Prendergast, a withdrawn former clergyman; Captain Grimes, a one-legged philanderer with his eye on Fagan's daughter; and Solomon Philbrick, an undercover criminal posing as Fagan's butler.
+Paul, who tutors Peter Beste-Chetwynde, is enchanted at the school’s annual sports by the boy’s rich mother.
+Peter thinks Paul her perfect husband so invites him to vacation at their country home.
+The two are taken with each other but on the day of their wedding, Paul lands in prison for his inadvertent role in her tawdry business deals.
+There he runs across everyone from his school days, only to be sprung and sent back into the world by the powerful husband she’s married in his absence.